Iris Lemare

 Iris Margaret Elsie Lemare (27 September 1902 – 23 April 1997) was an English conductor and musician.
-She was the first woman to conduct the BBC Symphony Orchestra and started the Macnaghten-Lemare series of concerts which introduced the public to new works by British composers.
+She was the first woman to conduct the BBC Symphony Orchestra and co-founded the Macnaghten-Lemare series of concerts which introduced the public to new works by British composers.
 She is considered the first British woman to work professionally as a conductor.

 Biography

 Lemare was born in London and was the daughter of Edwin Lemare and Elsie Reith.
 She studied organ with George Thalben-Ball, but gave it up in favour of being a timpanist.
 She did, however, win the Dove Prize for her skills as an organist.
 In the early 1920s, she attended Bedales School and also trained at the Dalcroze Institute in Geneva.
 Lemare studied at the Royal College of Music under Gordon Jacob and Malcolm Sargent, from 1925 to 1929.
 She was supported in her career in music by Hugh Allen, who encouraged her to take elocution and warned her about what he called "an appalling barrier" to women in conducting.
 Lemare was rejected as a conductor for the Tunbridge Wells Orchestra because they "could not possibly employ a woman."

 In 1931, Lemare, Elisabeth Lutyens and Anne Macnaghten created a series of concerts showcasing British composers.
-They performed 40 new works in these Macnaghten-Lemare Concerts, which featured music written by Benjamin Britten, Christian Darnton, Gerald Finzi, Luytens, Elizabeth Machonchy, Alan Rawsthorne, John Sykes and Michael Tippett.
+They performed 40 new works in these Macnaghten-Lemare Concerts, which featured music written by Benjamin Britten, Christian Darnton, Gerald Finzi, Luytens, Elizabeth Maconchy, Kenneth Leighton, Alan Rawsthorne, John Sykes and Michael Tippett.
 These series of concerts provided unknown composers with a platform and gave opportunities to young musicians.
 The chamber orchestra assembled by Lemare included a majority of women string players.
 The Musical Times wrote "There is nothing quite like these concerts in London; the concert givers get to grips with the real thing in a most delightful, unconventional way, and after an evening spent with them, one feels music is gloriously alive."
 The concert series took place in the Ballet Club Theatre (later known as the Mercury Theatre).
 When the series ran into financial trouble, Hubert Foss introduced Lemare to Robert Mayer and his wife, Dora Moulton, who supported three seasons of the Macnaghten-Lemare Concerts, although the last two seasons were known only as the Lemare Concerts after Macnaghten dropped out.
 In 1937, the concerts came to an end.